 Learn 5 top sounds that our team recommend you get right if you want to learn about Mainstream Australian English.

 Australia is at a crossroads these days.

-It is not necessary for comprehension for everyone to have the same Standard Australian English accent.
+It is not necessary for comprehension for everyone to have the same Mainstream Australian English accent.

 Can I tell you that in 100 years time English will sound very different to now?

 The native English speaker is actually the minority globally.
 Yep, there are more non-native speakers of English than natives.
 So don’t let the monolinguals boss you around too much.
 Promise?

 Not many people are going to sound like our team in 100 years time.
 But until then, what can we do about your English speaking?
 Here are 5 top sounds that our team recommend you get right if you are aiming to move your speaking closer to Mainstream Australian English.

 Watch the tutorial for this blog now from Voice Science TV 🎥

 Put a Face to Voice Science